 Wagemans is the initiator of the Periodic Table of Arguments, a systematic and comprehensive overview of the techniques people use to convince others of their point of view.
 He participates in the RPA Human(e) AI funded research project Towards an Epistemological and Ethical XAI, the NWO funded research project Resistance to Metaphor, and the HORIZON 2020 funded COST action APPLY – European network for argumentation and public policy analysis.

-Wagemans co-authored the Handbook of Argumentation Theory and Argumentation and debate (in Dutch).
+Wagemans co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014).
 His other publications include scientific articles, book reviews, and popularizing columns.
 Wagemans regularly appears in the media to talk about his research as well as to provide expert commentary.
 He is a member of the editorial board of the journal Argumentation and a reviewer for Informal Logic, Argument & Computation, Journal of Argumentation in Context, and other scientific journals.
-He co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.
+Wagemans co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.

 Three Amsterdam philosophers and a programmer have an ambitious plan: to develop an argumentation machine that helps to recognize false reasoning from speeches by Donald Trump or Greta Thunberg, for example.

 October 22, 2019

 Federica Russo, Jean Wagemans and Federico Gobbo are nominated for receiving the Amsterdam Science & Innovation Award 2019 in the category Alpha / Gamma with their project "KRINO: An AI engine for causal inference and argumentation".